Reverso: Efficient Time Series Foundation Models for Zero-shot Forecasting: Methods

-where $0 \leq i \leq L-1$ indexes the sequence position, and $0 \leq j \leq d-1$ indexes the dimensions.
+\paragraph{Sequence mixing.} We adopt a hybrid sequence mixing strategy wherein we switch between (gated) long convolution \citep{flashfft} and DeltaNet layers \citep{schlag2021linear,yang2024parallelizing}.
+The long convolution layer uses depthwise separable convolutions~\cite{chollet2017xceptiondeeplearningdepthwise}, where the number of groups is equal to $d$.
+This obtains the output $z \in \mathbb{R}^{L \times d}$ from an input sequence $x \in \mathbb{R}^{L \times d}$ given convolution kernel weight $w \in \mathbb{R}^{k \times d}$ via $z_{i, j} = \sum_{m=0}^{k-1} w_{m, j} \cdot x_{i-m, j}$ where $0 \leq i \leq L-1$ indexes the sequence position, and $0 \leq j \leq d-1$ indexes the dimensions.
 The long convolution is an instance of the convolution kernel where $k = L$.
-This has demonstrated strong recall and reasoning performance while maintaining a sub-quadratic compute cost~\cite{poli2023hyena}.
 We also make use of a gating layer, where the gate comes from a depthwise separable (short) convolution layer.
 Taken together, our convolutional sequence mixing primitive is given by

 With FFT the overall complexity of the convolution layer is $O(dL \log L)$, enabling faster training than standard attention.
 While the FFT-based convolutions was previously not optimized for GPUs, recent works have enabled significant wallclock speed-ups \cite{flashfft}, which we make use of in practice.